Azure-Samples/AI-Video-Intelligence-Solution-Accelerator/AIVideo Walkthru.md

 naming it "VideoProcessorModule".
 Provide the URI of the module as described above.
 The URI is: `docker.io/azureaivideo/videoprocessormodule:0.0.24-amd64`
 1. Generate a SAS Url for your container:
-    * Go to the storage account
+    * Go to the storage account for your solution's resource group.
     * Under **Settings**, Select the **Shared Access Signature**
     * On **Allowed services** select **Blob only**
     * On **Allowed resource types** select **Container + Object**
     * On **Allowed permissions** select **Write + Create**
     * Leave **Start time** as-is
-    * Select some appropriate **End time**
+    * Select some appropriate **End time** at least a few months into the future.
-    * Click the **Generate SAS and connection string** button, use the generated connection string for the contents of blobStorageSasUrl in the next step
+    * Click the **Generate SAS and connection string** button, use the generated Connection String for the contents of blobStorageSasUrl in the next step
+1. Check the *Set module twin's desired properties* checkbox.
 1. Modify the module twin.
 The module twin should look like
 ```json
 {